fabiangreffrath/woof/README.md

    Feature release, adding a mouse button binding for the "Use" action.
  * 2.3.1 (Sep 30, 2020)
    Bug-fix release, fixing the vertical position of the level stats widgets and finale text lines exceeding screen width.
+ * 2.3.2 (Oct 19, 2020)
+   Bug-fix release, fixing a crash when the second finale text screen is shown.

 # Contact